YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 **-[NO]A[UTORELEASE**

-Controls the behavior of a FREEZE specified with -ONLINE when GT.M must write to a database file.
+Controls the behavior of a FREEZE specified with -ONLINE when YottaDB must write to a database file.
 The format of the AUTORELEASE qualifier is:

 .. parsed-literal::
    -[NO]A[UTORELEASE]